 Rabbit Incense Holder

-From the first scenen of Choju-giga, a famous set of Japanese painting, it contains four picture scrolls, the earliest linear monochrome drawing from the 12th - 13th century that is continued in use in Japanese design.
+The first scene of Choju-Giga, a famous set of Japanese paintings, contains four picture scrolls, the earliest linear monochrome drawing from the 12th - 13th century that is continued in use in Japanese design.

-The content reflects the society of the time, depicting animals and characters in the form of caricatures, which is a masterpiece of Japanese opera (caricature), especially the first scenen, which depicts rabbits, frogs, and monkeys in a anthropomorphic way.
+The content reflects the society of the time, depicting animals and characters in the form of caricatures, which is a masterpiece of Japanese opera (caricature), especially the first scene, which depicts rabbits, frogs, and monkeys in an anthropomorphic way.
 Is the most famous one among them.
-Because some of the techniques are similar to modern Japanese manga techniques, Choju-giga are often referred to as the oldest manga in Japan.
+Because some of the techniques are similar to modern Japanese manga techniques, Choju-giga is often referred to as the oldest manga in Japan.

 Weight | 17g